adamsitnik/adamsitnik.github.io/_posts/2023-01-13-PerfCollectProfiler.md

 * Brian Robbins for authoring perfcollect and providing ongoing help.
 * Jan Vorlicek for helping me with the investigation and unblocking me.

+## No blog posts for the last four years

+I have not posted anything on this blog for almost four years.
+I simply lost the motivation, and I am not comfortable to speak in public about the reasons behind it.

+But one of the things that makes me very happy is helping animals.
+Last year I've officially become a volunteer in a local animal shelter.
+My duties are mainly cleaning the cages, feeding the bunnies and driving them to/from the vet.
+But I am also helping the shelter financially.

+To optimize my impact, I wanted to kindly ask you for donation for the bunnies.
+You can do it online via [https://pomagam.pl/en/nowyrok-staredlugi](https://pomagam.pl/en/nowyrok-staredlugi) website.
+For translation from polish you can use [this](https://pomagam-pl.translate.goog/en/nowyrok-staredlugi?_x_tr_sl=pl&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp) google translate link.

+If you make a donation please leave a comment on the donation website, here on my blog, send me an email or tag me on Twitter.
+I am going to donate the same amount and respond back.
+To optimize even further I am going to fill the paper work and ask my current employer (Microsoft) to donate the same amout I've donated (yes, MS offers such a perk!).
+So for every dolar you donate, the shelter gets three dollars.

+I want to verify what is the best way I can help the shelter: cleaning bunnies cages or sharing my knowledge online and asking for donations.

+If you restore my faith in humanity I am going to blog again.
+Possible topics:

+1. Cross platform and cross architecture disassembler.
+2. Startup time performance investigation based on System.CommandLine example.
+3. The story and reasoning behind improving Sockets performance on Linux in .NET 5.
+4. Best practices for Fast File IO with .NET.

+Thank you,
+Adam